 One thing I don’t have but would like to have and can see myself using is a good set of pin punches.

 Last but not least is a hose reel for my 50ft air hose.
-Been getting a little tired manually looping up the hose.
-Only thing is this is a lot larger than I thought and I’m not sure where it would be convenient for me to mount.
+Been getting a little tired of manually looping up the hose.
+The only thing is this is a lot larger than I thought and I’m not sure where it would be convenient for me to mount.

 Update: Sold to a local.
 Makes me happy that it’s nearby.
 Is it weird being sentimental about stuff like this?

-Been so excited for the new tool box I stayed up a little late filling it up with my tools.
-Tons of space and takes all the tools from my two smaller tool boxes.
+Been so excited about the new toolbox I stayed up a little late filling it up with my tools.
+Tons of space and takes all the tools from my two smaller toolboxes.
 I also ended up moving my workbench to make space for this new toolbox.

 I managed to get down there and it just barely fit in the truck but man I was happy I got it because the next day it was no longer on sale.

 I thought I should post my battery bank since I was asked at work about it.
 Maybe I’ll do a dedicated page for off-grid stuff since I do want to upgrade the system in the future.
-Currently I only have a 750W modified sinewave inverter which was actually a replacement for a 500W that died on me.
-The battery bank itself is a mish mash of different batteries that I got from work that were on the skid slated for recycling.
+Currently, I only have a 750W modified sine wave inverter which was actually a replacement for a 500W that died on me.
+The battery bank itself is a mish-mash of different batteries that I got from work that was on the skid slated for recycling.

-Some older pictures of when I was just doing some general clean up mainly on my work bench.
+Some older pictures of when I was just doing some general cleaning up mainly on my workbench.